pacak/bpaf/docs/data/combinatoric_api/_24_any.md

 It is possible to mix named parsers with positional ones, as long as check for positional is done after.
-Positional and named parsers won't know that parameters for their conterparts are
+Positional and named parsers won't know that parameters for their conterparts are present.
+In this example named parsers will only see presence of `--alpha` and `--beta`, while positional parser will encounter only `alpha` and `beta`.
-present:

 ```text
 --alpha --beta alpha beta
 ```

-With `any` `bpaf` lets parser gets shown everything and it is up to parser to decide if it value it gets is a match or not.
-By default `any` parser behaves as positional and only looks at the first unconsumed item, but can be modified with [`ParseAny::anyhere`](crate::parsers::ParseAny::anywhere) to look at all the unconsumed items and producing the first value it accepts. `check` parameter to `any` should take `String` or `OsString` as input and decide if parser should match on this value.
+Parser created with `any` gets shown everything and it is up to parser to decide if the value it gets is a match or not.
+By default `any` parser behaves as positional and only looks at the first unconsumed item, but can be modified with [`SimpleParser::anyhere`] to look at all the unconsumed items and producing the first value it accepts. `check` parameter to `any` should take `String` or `OsString` as input and decide if parser should match on this value.

 Let's make a parser to accept windows style flags (`/name:value`).
 Parser should take a name - `"help"` to parse `/help` and produce value T, parsed from `value`.